whitebox-co/walmart-marketplace-api/README.md

 ## Usage

-Due to how the Walmart structured their OpenApi schema, the auto api generation requires the passing in of authorization details on each api method call.
+Due to how Walmart has structured its OpenApi schema, the auto API generation requires the passing of authorization details on each API method call.
 This can become quite tedious and can create a lot of repetitive and duplicated code.

-To try and resolve this issue, our approach was to create convenience methods that will configure every api and return a fully configured instance of the api with token caching built in.
-These convenience methods intercept all api methods to prevent the user from having to input the same auth credentials for each call.
+To try and resolve this issue, our approach was to create convenience methods that will configure every API and return a fully configured instance of the API with token caching built-in.
+These convenience methods intercept all API methods to prevent the user from having to input the same auth credentials for each call.

-Until Walmart changes their OpenApi schema so that auto generation does not require these as parameters this approach will greatly simplify making api calls.
+Until Walmart changes their OpenApi schema so that auto-generation does not require these parameters, this the approach will greatly simplify making API calls.

-Alternatively, you can use the Api's directly.
-We show both examples below.

 ```typescript
 import walmartMarketplaceApi, { OrdersApi, defaultParams } from '@whitebox-co/walmart-marketplace-api';